kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/builtin-policies.md

 # Built-in Policies

 `nestjs-prisma-crud` comes with built in policies that can serve a large portion of common use cases.
-Bellow you can learn more about them.
+Below you can learn more about them.

 For more complex scenarios you can also [create your own custom policies](./custom-policy).